 I can’t wait to get started – what do I need to do now?

 You will need to complete a medical questionnaire, called a PAR-Q Form, prior to your first session & book in for a “Info & Intro” chat.
-I will send you the PAR-Q Form via email and then ask you to return it via email prior to your first session.
+I will send you the link to the PAR-Q Form via email and then ask you to complete it prior to your first session.
 This gives me the opportunity to look through it and give you a call to discuss anything in more detail.
 My aim is to give you as much individual attention as possible within the group environment, therefore, I need to get to know you.

 What will I need to bring?